Intelligent Order Sequencing: How does it work?

-Deploy & Evaluate
+Deploy & evaluate

 The final production algorithm is designed to handle edge cases and can always fall back to traditional “First Come, First Served” timestamp logic if need be.
 The code runs locally in stores, and while the algorithm does receive various data from various web APIs, the trained model should not be dependent on a network connection.
 Therefore, it needs to fall back to a simpler First Come, First Serve logic in the event of certain edge use cases or potential errors.
-This fallback capability makes the solution robust enough to support the real-world traffic regardless of whether an organization has just one, hundreds, or even thousands of open locations every day.
+This fallback capability makes the solution robust enough to support real-world traffic regardless of whether an organization has just one, hundreds, or even thousands of open locations every day.